 – obviously, no one can know everything or be aware of every single hidden destination that may also still be out there to be discovered.
 I would be grateful for any hints that steer me in the direction of places that have hitherto been overlooked or not given adequate credit on these pages.
 Please contact me

 Many sites are "introduced" by a single small photographic image (normally one deemed representative or particularly striking) and at the bottom of many entries there is also an additional photo

 gallery, typically rather together with full entries than with stubs.
-These galleries work in the usual way: i.e. if you click on one of the small "thumbnail" images, it will open in a larger format and you can then click through the whole gallery with the mouse.
+These galleries work in the usual way: i.e. if you click on one of the small "thumbnail" images, it will open in a larger format and you can then click through the whole gallery.